cgreer/alpha-zero-boosted/README.md

-A "build to learn" implementation of the [Alpha Zero](https://www.nature.com/articles/nature16961) algorithm written in Python and that uses the LightGBM (a Gradient Boosted Decision Tree or GBDT ) ML model in place of the Deep Neural Network for value/policy functions.
+A "build to learn" implementation of the [Alpha Zero](https://www.nature.com/articles/nature16961) algorithm written in Python that uses the [LightGBM](https://github.com/microsoft/LightGBM) (a Gradient Boosted Decision Tree or GBDT) ML model in place of the Deep Neural Network for value/policy functions.

-A few "environments" (aka "games") are implemented: Quoridor, Connect Four, Tic-Tac-Toe.
+A few environments (i.e., games) are implemented: Quoridor, Connect Four, and Tic-Tac-Toe.

 ![](https://github.com/cgreer/alpha_zero_boosted/raw/master/images/quoridor_sc.png)